chaitanya-priya-puvvada/sap-build-process-automation/tutorials/spa-run-process-api-trigger/spa-run-process-api-trigger.md

     <!-- border -->![Copy Payload](13.png)

     The payload looks as below before execution of the API.
-Choose **Run** to trigger the API, which would start your process.
+Click **Run** to trigger the API, which would start your process.

     <!-- border -->![Run](14.png)

-2. You can see the status code of the API as **201**, which is success, meaning the process was triggered.
+2. You can see the status code of the API as **201**, which is Success, meaning the process was triggered.

     <!-- border -->![Success](15.png)

-### Monitor the triggered process in Home Page
+### Monitor the triggered process in Home Page.

-In the home page of SAP Build Process Automation tenant, navigate to **Monitor** > **Process and Workflow instances** to view the running instance of your process that was triggered from API call.
+In the home page of SAP Build Process Automation tenant, navigate to **Monitor**-->**Process and Workflow instances** to view the running instance of your process that was triggered from API call.

   <!-- border -->![Success](16.png)